 For codes to be effective, they should form part of employees' knowledge resources and references whenever they are faced with ethical dilemmas.
 However, research shows that only 7% of all codes effectively act as sources of knowledge on various ethical topics.

 There is no point in developing a code of conduct if your employees experience challenges accessing it.
 An effective code should not only be accessible, but presented in a language and manner that is easy to read, navigate, and understand.
 You can include links to other resources to make it easier for your employees to use the code.

 The look and feel aspect of a code means anyone reading it can connect with your organization's values.
 The code should visually engage its readers through the inclusion of eye-catching images of your workforce, products, and other aspects of your business.
 In short, the code should display your brand.

 Examples of an effective code of conduct

-Our assessment of various codes ranked 3M, General Motors, and Imperial Brands at the top over other organizations when it comes to code of conduct effectiveness.
+Our assessment of various codes ranked General Motors, 3M, and Hoya Corporation at the top over other organizations when it comes to code of conduct effectiveness.
 The three companies have codes that are visually appealing to any reader.
 These codes reflect the unique aspects of each company, culture, and brand.
 The codes also carry a communiqué on how they help the organizations achieve their overall goal and the values the companies stand for.